mholling/nswtopo/README.markdown

 * For the time being, if you need a legend you'll need to create it manually.
 * When rotating the map using the `rotation` parameter, the image quality is reduced slightly.
 (Since the map servers are only able to render maps in north-up orientation, the images must are subsequently rotated, causing some resampling degradation.)
 Download and construction of the map will also take longer due to the rotation.
 * Not all horizontal labels remain horizontal when a map rotation is specified.
 * The various map servers cause problems from time to time.
 For example: the NSW topographic server has a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time); the NASA OneEarth server (providing elevation data for shaded relief) is sometimes slow; the LPI aerial imagery server sometimes return no data.
 This is frustrating.
 Interrupt the script using ctrl-c, wait a few minutes, then try again.
-Alternately, exclude the relevant layers from your map configuration if you don't want them.
+Alternatively, exclude the relevant layers from your map configuration if you don't want them.
 * There is no guarantee that the NSW ArcIMS servers will continue to function in the future!

 Release History